Lester E. Cox: Burge Hospital and CoxHealth

 In 1949, Springfield's Burge Hospital, was on the brink of closure due to financial strain.
 Joining the board of directors, Cox challenged the Burge doctors to raise funds within the community, which he would personally match.
 As the President of the Board of Directors, the funds were raised and a $1,000,000 expansion was completed on September 7, 1952.

 Under his leadership, the hospital system grew and saw numerous major expansions, growing from an initial 40 bed hospital into a 534-bed hospital in 1968, the year of Cox's death.

 He would serve on the hospital board until his death in August 1968.
 Immediately following his death, Cox's longtime friend, father-in-law of his daughter, and fellow board member, Forest W. Lipscomb proposed renaming the hospital in Cox's honor.
 Nine months later, Burge Hospital changed its name to Lester E. Cox Medical Center.
 Today, CoxHealth has over 14,000 employees and remains a leader in healthcare in the region.

-Nurses standing in from of Burge Hospital, Springfield, MO.
+Nurses standing in front of Burge Hospital, Springfield, MO.